 You can read more on how we're responding to the Covid-19 crisis and keep up to date with our campaigns by signing up below.

 There are 1.3 million schoolchildren that rely on free school meals.
 During Covid-19, schools have had to close which has left millions of children without lunch that they would normally get at school.

 While the government have announced a national voucher scheme and some welcome provisions, we still need to do more.

 Find out more about this campaign and sign our petition to write to your MP to ensure no child goes hungry during Covid-19.

 Thousands of workers have been stepping into danger every single day to care for the most vulnerable in our society.
-They don’t do it for the money; they do it because they care.
+Nearly half are paid the minimum wage.
 What they need now is for all of us to support them so they can survive on the wages they earn looking after those we love.

 It is vital social care gets proper funding from the government so jobs can be paid at the real Living Wage and both residents and workers can live in dignity.

 Sign our petition to ask your MP to care for care workers.

 Covid-19 community response fund